 Workplace Safety and Health in the State of Utah Poster Required

-The Workplace Safety and Health in the State of Utah is a job safety law poster by the Utah Labor Commission.
+The Workplace Safety and Health in the State of Utah is a labor law posters poster by the Utah Labor Commission.
 This is a mandatory posting for all employers in Utah, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place by all employers so that all employees can see it.
 This poster describes the responsibilities of employees and employers to comply with state rules and regulations regarding workplace safety and health rules, the rights of employees to request an inspection if they believe they are working under unsafe or unhealthful conditions, the right of employees to file complaints against employers if employers retaliate against an employee for requesting an inspection, and penalties employers can pay if they are not up to safety and health standards.